EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Home Chargers for F-150 Lightning

-The standard range Lightning truck can charge at 11.3 kW at home on Level 2, while the extended range models can accept at much as 19 kW with the right charging equipment.
+The standard range Lightning truck can charge at 11.3 kW at home on Level 2, while the extended range models can accept as much as 19 kW with the right charging equipment.

 But with such large 98 kWh and 131 kWh batteries, how do you keep your F-150 Lightning charged?
 Below we have rounded up our recommended home chargers.

-Note, that the F-150 Lightning Extended Range Trim includes Ford’s own Charge Station Pro with the truck.
-While buyers of the standard range truck will need to buy a separate home charging station.
+Note, that the F-150 Lightning Extended Range Trim includes Ford’s own Charge Station Pro with the purchase of the truck.
+Buyers of the standard range truck will need to buy a separate home charging station.

 Chargers for the F-150 Lightning